 It is evident that personal experiences also constitute different kinds of learning for the people who experience them.
 The vision and perspective of the environment depend on how things are focused, especially on how problems are reacted to.

-Critical thinkers must also have a creative bent that allows them to see opportunities where others see obstacles.
+Critical thinkers must also have a creative way that allows them to see opportunities where others see obstacles.
 Thinking and problem-solving skills develop the ability to think logically.

 Critical Thinking and Critical Factors

 A frequently asked question is: “Why are great organizations nothing without good leaders?
-The answer is much more far-reaching than you might imagine.
-The most important critical factor in business is investing in a good management and leadership team, rather than investing solely in ideas is vitally important to ensuring business success.
+The answer to that is more profound than you’d imagine – investing in good management and leadership teams rather than investing solely in ideas is vitally important to ensuring business success.
 One leadership quality to look out for includes problem-solving ability as well as making difficult decisions with ease.

-But it is also known that being a good manager and/or director does not imply that said professional can be considered a leader.
+But it is also known that being a good manager and director does not imply that said professional can be considered a leader.
 We often need to pay more attention to what should represent the best quality of any investment, and that has to do with who is leading the organization and whether the team of people behind it is a good choice.

-The best leaders, businessmen, and especially entrepreneurs are beyond average logical thinkers in terms of their obligations and responsibilities in their respective activities.
-Because it drives them—in addition to their demands—to a special devotion that moves and motivates them.
+The best leaders, business people, and especially entrepreneurs are beyond average logical thinkers in terms of their obligations and responsibilities in their respective activities because it drives them—in addition to their demands—to a special devotion that moves and motivates them.

 It is a passion not only on a personal level, but they transmit it to the people around them and the organization’s own culture.
 And improving critical thinking is not incompatible with passion; quite the contrary.
 Compatibility in Developing Critical Thinking Skills must be your goal to know your strengths and weaknesses.

-Because it helps the best CEOs and businessmen to make the company want from the workers, but especially to obtain from all the staff, that commitment that makes the difference, and that is manifested in the positive attitudes that lead the organization to an incredible corporate culture.
+It helps the best CEOs and business people to make the company want from the workers but especially to obtain from all the staff that commitment that makes the difference, and that is manifested in the positive attitudes that lead the organization to an incredible corporate culture.